|

 of Blanca Peak succeeded based on this list.

-A lot of necessary, or just great stuff for climbing.
+A lot of necessary, or just great stuff for climbing and other

 Not included in this list are snow and ice gear.